tierratechnologies/logmate.co.nz/content/products/drivers-logbook.md

 draft: false
 ---

-# Drivers Logbook
+# Digital Drivers Logbook

 **Logmate** is an NZ Transport Agency approved Electronic logbook and compliance platform.
 Our goal is to simplify your documentation and legal requirements so you can spend your time more efficiently.

 The **Digital Logbook App** caters to all Drivers, Transport Operators and Enforcement Officers to make everyones job a litte easier.